israellevin/marmalade/README.md

 Eventually, generators will probably be written in some a standard language, probably something we will come up with ourselves (see [producing audio](#producing-audio) below), hopefully something lispish.

 For now, in order to postpone the decision of how to actually produce audio and because its fun, we keep the generators highly agnostic and implement them as directories packed into tgz files.
-To run a generator, the player unpacks the tgz file into a directory, enters it, and runs the first executable file it finds, providing it with the state of the jam and the ability to set tags and produce audio accordingly.
+To run a generator, the player unpacks the tgz file into a directory, enters it, and runs the executable files it finds, providing the processes with access the state of the jam and the ability to set tags and produce audio accordingly.

 To keep things safe and standard, this should happen inside some kind of sandboxed virtual machine (see [Generator Isolation and Communication](#generator-isolation-and-communication) below).